 A sponsor must sign an undertaking promising to provide for the basic requirements of the person being sponsored.

-Once the sponsor meets criteria requirements for PGP family size and properly calculates the MNI, if needed also includes the co-signer and signs the undertaking, the sponsor is ready to proceed with the sponsorship of PGP.
+Once the sponsor meets criteria requirements for Parents and Grandparents (PGP) family size and properly calculates the MNI, if needed also includes the co-signer and signs the undertaking, the sponsor is ready to proceed with the sponsorship of Parent and Grandparents.

 Sponsors must meet or exceed MNI level which is calculated as LICO PLUS 30%.